Whale Research Reser Mapping albris

 • Utilize UAS and its applicable technology to further research and data collection

-• Establish OSU as a leader in UAS use in safety and research
+• Establish OSU as a leader in UAS use, safety, and research

 • Partner with industry to provide economic opportunities for our students, faculty, and local business

-• Establish safe operating proceedures for UAS flight in compliance with FAA requirements
+• Ensure safe operating procedures for UAS flight in compliance with FAA requirements and OSU policies

 A note from the FAA: